-NFCC uses the College Placement Test (CPT) or the Post Secondary Education Readiness Test (PERT) for measuring a student's ability to pursue an Associate in Arts, Associate in Science, or an Associate in Applied Science Degree.
+NFCC uses the College Placement Test (CPT) or the Post Secondary Education Readiness Test (PERT) for measuring a student's ability to pursue an Associate in Arts or an Associate in Science degree.
 The Test of Adult Basic Education (TABE) test is used for this purpose for career and technical programs.
-The Criminal Justice Basic Abilities Test (CJBAT) is a requirement for entry into the basic recruiting training programs, to include law enforcement and corrections.
+The Criminal Justice Basic Abilities Test (CJBAT) is a requirement for entry into the basic recruit training programs, to include law enforcement and corrections.